Roxie

 I gave Cowboy away once, to some folks who lived out in the country and had a two year old child.
 I asked them to bring him back if he didn't work out ... he didn't.
 He wouldn't stay 'at home' and he was too big for the 2 year old to play with ... so they brought him back home to me.
 Obviously, he needs a home with a fenced yard, or a home that is so far out in the country that it doesn't matter if he wanders (and he will! ...
 I've seen him over a mile and half from home!).
 He also needs someone who can offer him a very active lifestyle.

 This is Bugsy.
 This poor little girl had been given to the pound, along with several other Boston Terriers.
 She was is very sad shape, so she was not able to find a permanent home as the other, healthy dogs did ...
 There was something about her eyes ... she looked at me and I swear she begged with those eyes ... she knew she was in jail and probably sentenced to death ... she was so human ...
 I just could not leave her.
 I called my daughter in California (struggling grad student) who absolutely loves Boston Terriers, but didn't see how in the world she could afford a dog ... but I got her to say she'd like to have the dog and would try to figure out a way ... and I almost ran back down to the dog pound to sign a foster agreement on this soulful, woeful little lady.
-She stayed here with me for several months while I worked on clearing up the horrible skin condition and ear infection she had, but her day finally came ... she went back out to Southern California to live with my daughter and her 'love'.
-Bugsy Malloy now strolls the streets of Little Armenia (LA), and frequents the doggie parks along the beach, or takes weekend jaunts to Big Bear.
+She stayed here with me for several months while I worked on clearing up the horrible skin condition and ear infection she had, but her day finally came ... she went back out to Southern California to live with my daughter.
+Bugsy now strolls the streets of Little Armenia (LA), and frequents the doggie parks along the beach, or takes weekend jaunts to Big Bear.
 She quite often goes on 'play dates' to her aunties house in Long Beach and plays with Famous Amos, the Westie.
-You would think those two (my daughter and her fiance) had a child the way they act!
+You would think my daughter had a child the way she acts!
 Geez ...
 I get pictures of my 'grandchild', the Boston Terrier!
 Bugsy's now living a life she could never have dreamed existed when she looked up at me with those horribly depressed eyes from behind the chain-link gate of the dog pound ...
 The kids are absolutly ga-ga about her, and they bore all of their friends and family with their 'Bugsy Stories'.
 They take videos of her at the doggie park and put them on youtube, or take videos with their cell phones and send back and forth to each other ... oh my goodness ...
 Do you see the Halloween costume they put on this poor dog?
 And, YES, you are seeing right!
 That is a bikini the dog is wearing on the beach!
 And they even have a kimono for her!
-What will happen if these two ever have a real baby?
+What will happen if she ever has a real baby?

 I found Amos when I was searching for a stud for Nancys-Westies.
 While he was a sweet, beautiful Westie, he wasn't of high enough quality that I'd want to continue his blood line, but he showed signs of abuse.
 One eye was blue from a damaged retina.
 The vet suspected it was the result of being slapped.
 I gave Amos a home until my daughter in California could take him.
 He has made her and her husband a wonderful pet.
 He goes to the beach and doggie park, and he's now enjoying being spoiled in a way he's never been before!

 Willow was our first rescue.
-My daughter brought her to me from an abandoned shelter in Long Beach, where she was on set.
-Since it was suspected that she had Pit in her, she was destined to be put down in the Los Angeles shelter system.
+My daughter brought her to me from an abandoned shelter in Long Beach, where my daughter was on set.
+Since it was suspected that the pup had Pit in her, she was destined to be put down in the Los Angeles shelter system.
 Her intelligence and adorable personality won over my daughter, and she drove her to my farm in Arkansas, where she has beautifully settled into farm life.
 She keeps the 'possums (that's "opossums" to you folks up North) chased away from my chickens and acts as everyone's mama on the farm (even the cats love her)!
 Our vet has since stated that he believes she's a Sharpei/Australian Cattle Dog mix.

 Nancy's Westies